noortjeoffreins/LEGOThePlayingGeneration_DataAnalysis_Portfolio/README.md

 * **300% Portfolio Growth** Age labels 18+ were introduced in 2020, accompanied by a tripled expansion in the set portfolio.
 * **Ownership Characterized** Sets fall into three interest categories, shaped more by personal taste than set size: Niche, Mainstream, and Blockbusters.
 * **Lifetime Engagement Through Momentum** The Star Wars theme demonstrates LEGO’s strategy of offering the same themes across multiple age groups to provide fitting experiences over time.

+***

+### 👩‍💻 **Project Delivarables**
+This repository includes:
+* A comprehensive notebook that serves as the heart of the analysis.
+[View Main Notebook](https://github.com/noortjeoffreins/LEGOThePlayingGeneration_DataAnalysis_Portfolio/blob/main/LEGO%20Analysis.ipynb "View Main Notebook")
+* Supporting files such as the data dictionary and detailed methodology notebooks.

 ### 💡 **Data Sources**
 This project was conducted as part of the Data Analytics Career Program I'm enrolled in.
 I independently sourced and prepared the datasets, focusing on cleaning the data to ensure unique sets were characterized by their details, inventory attributes, and retail pricing information.
 To add depth, I queried and aggregated variables from the second data source, enriching the dataset with metrics like total colors and total minifigs.
 In the process, I reduced a 60k+ tuple dataset to a streamlined 8k records, ultimately merging them to build a comprehensive dataset.